|

 Introduction

 Nicolet Instrument Corporation operated between 1966 and 1992 in Madison, Wisconsin.
-NIC

-spectrometers still bear the Nicolet name.
+infrared spectrometers still bear the Nicolet name.

 Analytical chemists want to know how molecules are put together.
-There are many tools
+There are many

-software and computers supplied by Nicolet.
+depended originally on software and computers supplied by Nicolet.

 The Fourier revolution has many roots.
 The digital computer is one.
-The Fast Fourier
+The Fast

-Transform (FFT), a 1965 mathematical discovery, is another.
+Fourier Transform (FFT), a 1965 mathematical discovery, is another.
 Digital scientific

 instruments, for example, signal averagers, is yet another.